AI Agents for Trades Customer Communication (2026) featured image

 Why WhatsApp is the right channel

 You could set up an AI agent on email, on your website chat, or on Telegram.
-WhatsApp is still the better choice for UK trades businesses.
+WhatsApp is still the better choice for UK trades businesses, as our comparison of WhatsApp and spreadsheets vs job management software makes clear.

 More practically: customers already have WhatsApp.
 They do not need to download an app or create an account.
 They message you the same way they message their friends.
 That low friction is the whole point.
-A UK startup called Grange Labs, working specifically with tradespeople, found that WhatsApp messages got customer responses in under two minutes from people who had ignored email follow-ups for days.
+Through my consulting work at MCG, I have seen it repeatedly: a customer who ignores an email follow-up for days will reply to a WhatsApp message in minutes.
+It is just where people are.

 How OpenClaw works